 Searching

-The program first formulates a natural language question in English from the user’s prompt and then usually converts the question into a search query.
+The program first formulates a natural language question in English from the user’s prompt and then usually converts the question into a search query, too.
 The query includes alternative terms.

 The search query is visible to the user, so they can check if the key terms are included.